 In Pennsylvania, fraud is a serious charge that can derail your professional prospects and leave you facing serious criminal charges.
 Fraud and embezzlement charges can result in a range of consequences from misdemeanors of the third degree to first degree felonies.
 The professional and financial impact can be just as devastating.
 You could potentially lose your job, or lose your professional certification to work in your industry.
 You could also have your funds or property taken by law enforcement.
 Fraud charges should be taken very seriously.

-If you have recently received fraud or embezzlement charges in Pennsylvania, you should contact an Allegheny County fraud charge attorney.
+If you have recently received fraud or embezzlement charges in Pennsylvania, you should contact a fraud charge attorney.
 An experienced attorney can work with you and increase your chances of reducing or eliminating charges against you.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group have experience dealing with various forms of fraud charges.
-By approaching your case with compassion and understanding, SMA attorneys will listen to your side of the story in way to building a strong defense.
-SMA attorneys will couple this compassion with the aggressive courtroom approach necessary to improve your future outlook.
+Attorneys at SMT Legal have experience dealing with various forms of fraud charges.
+By approaching your case with compassion and understanding, SMT attorneys will listen to your side of the story in a way to building a strong defense.
+SMT Legal attorneys will couple this compassion with the aggressive courtroom approach necessary to improve your future outlook.

 Common Pennsylvania Fraud Charges